embedthis/ioto-doc/docs/kickstart/overview.md

 # Device Management

-Ioto includes a sample local device manager called KickStart.
+Ioto has a sample device manager called **KickStart** that can be downloaded via the Builder.

-Kickstart is a fully working sample VueJS single-page application that you can use as a starting point for your embedded device management application.
+Kickstart is a fully working sample VueJS single-page application that you can use as a starting point for your device management applications.

 The Kickstart app demonstrates the capabilities and experience provided by an application created with Ioto and VueJS.

+It includes a local, embedded management app that runs within your device and serves a browser-based management user interface.

+It also includes a skin for the Ioto Cloud Device Manager that communicated with the embedded Kickstart/Ioto agent, but enables management of one or more devices via the cloud.

 ![Kickstart](../images/kickstart/home.png){.screen}

 ## Cloud-Based Device Management

-A device with the Kickstart agent can also be managed from the cloud using the Ioto Manager that is created with a device cloud.
+This skin approximates the functionality of the local Kickstart app, but allows management of multiple devices via the cloud.

-The Kickstart sample includes a skin for the Ioto cloud-based Device Manager under the ./cloud directory.

-This skin provides a device data schema (Schema.json), display definition (Display.json), logo and custom components (Components.js).
+The Kickstart app provides the manager cloud skin under the ./cloud/upload directory.
+It include a cloud device data schema (Schema.json), display definition (Display.json), logo and custom components (Components.js).
 These are available in the ./cloud/upload directory for upload to the Builder.
-Use the Builder Cloud / Edit panel and select "Update Manager UI" and upload each of these assets and save the device cloud configuration.
+Use the Builder Cloud / Edit panel and select **Update Manager UI** and upload each of these assets and save the device cloud configuration.
 This will recreate the Ioto Manager application.

+For more details, consult the [Builder Device Manager Documentation]()

 ## Kickstart Specs